-Water, plumbing and bathroom fittings
+The Water, plumbing and bathroom fittings

-Repair category 1
+Repair category 2

-Notes No significant defects evident.
+Notes A tap to one of the wash hand basins within the bathroom is constantly dripping.
 Seals around bath and shower areas are vulnerable to leakage.
 Failure to seals can result in dampness/decay within hidden areas of the property.

-Heating and hot water Repair category 2 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by an Oftec oil registered engineer on an annual basis to ensure their safe and efficient operation.
-The central heating boiler is of an older design and corrosion is evident to the bathroom radiator.
-Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
-Future repair or replacement should be anticipated.
+Heating and hot water Repair category 1 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+There are no fixed heaters within the bedrooms.
+Heating and hot water systems should be tested and serviced by an appropriately qualified contractor on an annual basis to ensure their safe and efficient operation.